-Criteria Indicators ToC Outcomes 7.7 No new planting on peat, regardless of depth after 15 November 2018 and all peatlands are managed responsibly (Continued) 7.7.3 (C) Subsidence of peat is monitored, documented and minimised 7.7.4 (C) A documented water and ground cover management programme is in place 7.7.5 (C) For plantations planted on peat, drainability assessments are conducted following the RSPO Drainability Assessment Procedure, or other RSPO recognised methods, at least five years prior to replanting.
-The assessment result is used to set the timeframe for future replanting, as well as for phasing out of oil palm cultivation at least 40 years, or two cycles, whichever is greater, before reaching the natural gravity drainability limit for peat.
-When oil palm is phased out, it is replaced with crops suitable for a higher water table (paludiculture) or rehabilitated with natural vegetation PROCEDURAL NOTE: Full details of the RSPO Drainability Assessment Guidelines and related concepts and detailed actions are in the manual currently being fine-tuned/tested by PLWG.
+Crite ria Indic ators ToC Outcom es Crite 7.7 ria No new planting on peat, regardless of depth after 15 November 2018 and all peatlands are managed responsibly (Continued) Indic 7.7.3 7.7.4 7.7.5 (C) Subsidence of peat is monitored, documented and minimised (C) A documented water and ground cover management programme is in place (C) For plantations planted on peat, drainability assessments are conducted following the RSPO Drainability Assessment Procedure, or other RSPO recognised methods, at least five years prior to replanting.
+The assessment result is used to set the timeframe for future replanting, as well as for phasing out of oil palm cultivation at least 40 years, or two ToC Outcom Ecosystems Reduced Productivity opt protected; pollution; cycles, whichever is greater, before reaching the natural gravity drainability limit for peat.
+When oil palm is phased out, it is replaced with crops suitable for a higher water table (paludiculture) or rehabilitated with natural vegetation PROCEDURAL NOTE : Full details of the RSPO Drainability Assessment Guidelines and related concepts and detailed actions are in the manual currently being fine-tuned/tested by PLWG.
 A final version should be approved by PLWG in January 2019 and will include additional guidance on the steps to be followed after the decision not to replant as well as implications for other stakeholders, smallholders, local communities and the unit of certification.
-Ecosystems protected; Reduced pollution; Productivity optimised

-Crite ria Indicators ToC Outcomes 7.7 No new planting on peat, regardless of depth after 15 November 2018 and all peatlands are managed responsibly (Continued) It is recommended that a further twelve-month methodology trial period is proposed for all related management units (i.e. those with plantations on peat) to utilise the methodology and provide feedback to the PLWG to enable further refinement of procedure as appropriate before January 2020.
+Criteria Indicators ToC Outcomes 77 No new planting on peat, Ecosystems protected: It is recommended that a further twelve-month methodology trial regardless of depth after 15 Reduced pollution: period is proposed for all related management units (i.e., those with November 2018 and all Productivity optimised plantations on peat) to utilise the methodology and provide feedback peatlands are managed to the PLWG to enable further refinement of procedure as appropriate responsibly (Continued) before January 2020.
 Units of certification have the option to defer replanting till after the availability of the revised guidelines.
 Additional guidance on alternative crops and rehabilitation of natural vegetation will be provided by PLWG.
-Ecosystems protected; Reduced pollution; Productivity optimised PROCEDURAL NOTE : PLWG and the Smallholder Interim Group (SHIG) will collaboratively develop guidance for Independent Smallholders [cross links to SHIG and GHG issues].
-7.7.6 (C) All existing plantings on peat are managed according to the 'RSPO Manual on Best Management Practices (BMPs) for existing oil palm cultivation on peat', version 2 (2018) and associated audit guidance 7.7.7 (C) All areas of unplanted and set-aside peatlands in the managed area (regardless of depth) are protected as "peatland conservation areas"; new drainage, road building and power lines by the unit of certification on peat soils is prohibited; peatlands are managed in accordance with the 'RSPO BMPs for Management and Rehabilitation of Natural Vegetation Associated with Oil Palm Cultivation on Peat', version 2 (2018) and associated audit guidance.
+(C) All existing plantings on peat are managed according to the 'RSPO Manual on Best Management Practices (BMPs) for existing oil palm cultivation on peat', version 2 (2018) and associated audit guidance 7.7.6 (C) All areas of unplanted and set-aside peatlands in the managed area (regardless of depth) are protected as "peatland conservation areas"; new drainage, road building and power lines by the unit of certification on peat soils is prohibited: peatlands are managed in accordance with 7.7.7 the 'RSPO BMPs for Management and Rehabilitation of Natural Vegetation Associated with Oil Palm Cultivation on Peat', version 2 (2018) and associated audit guidance.